-ASTRON is the Netherlands Institute for Radio Astronomy.
-Its main mission is to make discoveries in radio astronomy happen, via the development of new and innovative technologies, the operation of world-class radio astronomy facilities, and the pursuit of fundamental astronomical research.
+ASTRON is the Netherlands Institute for Radio Astronomy, an institute of NWO-I. Our mission is to make discoveries in radio astronomy happen.
+We do this by developing new and innovative technologies, operating world-class radio astronomy facilities, and pursuing fundamental astronomical research.